- Military Basics

 Let’s face it, change is hard.
 You’ll be reentering into family and personal life, as well as work.
 At work, you’ll face changes.
 This may range from new coworkers and different policies and procedures to new programs and leadership changes.

 You may feel different about your old job.
 The intensity and teamwork of combat duty can do that.
 This is normal and part of reintegration — it’s the final stage of the deployment cycle.
 Here are steps you can take to ease your transition back to work:

 - Meet with your supervisor.
 Before returning to work, discuss your duties and what’s new on the job.
 This can help make your first day easier.
 It takes time to ease back in.
 Ask about a plan to reenter your job.

 - Know your rights.
 The Uniformed Services Employment and Re-employment Rights Act protects employed National Guard and reserve service members called to active duty.
-Learn about your rights via Employer Support of the Guard and Reserve website.
+Learn about your rights via the Department of Labor website.

 - Connect with Yellow Ribbon Reintegration Program.
 A great resource for National Guard and reserve members and their families that is helpful throughout the deployment cycle, including reentry to work.

 - Thank others.
 Showing appreciation to coworkers who filled in for you can go a long way.
 The support and workplace insight they may provide can help you.